We join the journey of transformation when we open the locked doors within ourselves.

 This “underground” isn’t just tombs and prisons out there.

-This month we will be looking more closely at that Welcoming Prayer at the start of your monthly meetings—as a way to practice, and more deeply experience for ourselves, the same kind of love we’re extending to our incarcerated brothers or sisters.
+This month we will be looking more closely at the Welcoming Prayer (from the start of your monthly meetings) as a way to practice, and more deeply experience for ourselves, the same kind of love we’re extending to our incarcerated brothers or sisters.

 “There’s a crack, a crack in everything.
 That’s how the light gets in.”